Plan one loan cancellation criteria.

 Student loans in the UK are typically written off after 30 years if you started studying before 2012 and after 25 years if you started after 2012.
 The repayments are based on your income, not the amount borrowed.

-Repayments are 9% of your income over a certain threshold, which is currently set at £27,295 annually.
+Repayments are 9% of your income over a certain threshold, currently at £27,295 annually.
 If your income falls below this threshold, repayments stop automatically.

 Interest Rates